 The electrical activity in the heart causes the heart muscle tissues to contract and relax, which creates the rhythmic heartbeat that people can hear through a stethoscope.

 A trained technician, nurse, or doctor can take an EKG by placing electrodes on the skin of the chest, arms, or legs.
 These electrodes record electrical activity and send the information to a computer that converts it into a graph, which a doctor can print out.

 An echocardiogram presents a very low risk of side effects or complications.
 A transesophageal electrocardiogram may trigger a person’s gag reflex when the sonographer guides the tube down the throat.
 People may also have a sore throat after the exam.

 Very rarely, a serious complication can occur as a result of the transesophageal echocardiogram, such as damage to the throat, vocal cords, or esophagus.

-Contrast dyes can cause the following side effects:
+Contrast dyes can cause

 Some people may experience changes in blood pressure or a decrease in the supply of oxygen to the heart during a stress test.
 A stress test will take place in a fully equipped medical facility in case a person experiences any complications during the exam.

 Whenever a person receives sedatives, there is a chance that the stomach contents may enter the lungs.
 To prevent this, the doctor will ask the individual to attend the procedure with an empty stomach.

 Doctors use echocardiography to diagnose problems that affect the heart.
 During the test, a doctor will evaluate how well a person’s heart pumps blood.